narrative-io/narrative-jobs/content/en/sections/common-requirements.md

-- Have strong experience using a version management system and continuous integeration (CI) development process.
+- Have strong experience using a version management system and continuous integration (CI) development process.
 We use `Git`/`Github` for version management and `Gitlab` for our `CI` pipelines.
 - Have the ability to lead the creation of architectural and design documents,
   collect requirements as well as feedback from the development and product teams and evalute new technologies as needed.
 - Be able to transform product designs into coherent, working and robust code solutions.